wheelken/CS_361_SIM/README.md

 Communication Contract
-This contract defines how to interact with the microservice to ensure consistency for all teammates.
+This contract defines how to interact with the microservice to ensure consistency.
+Any updates or changes require approval from both team members.

 ### How to Request Data
 ```json